bytedance/primus/docs/primus-quickstart.md

 #### kubectl & kind

-kubectl is the standard command line tool of Kubernetes ecosystem, while kind is a single node Kubernetes cluster solution, based on which PBVM can host a Kubernetes cluster as one of the resource orchestrators for Primus applications within PBVM, where kind and kubectl can be verified together as shown below.
+kubectl is the standard command line tool of Kubernetes ecosystem, while kind is a single node Kubernetes cluster solution, based on which PBVM can host a Kubernetes cluster as the resource orchestrator for Primus on Kubernetes within PBVM, where kind and kubectl can be verified together as shown below.

 ```bash
 # Check versions